-Sales reps – the front-line first responders who carry the future profits of the company on their backs – are taking on bigger territories, facing higher quotas, and making more customer contacts than ever.
+Sales reps – the front-line first responders who carry the future profits of the company on their backs – are taking on bigger territories, facing higher quotas, and making more customer contacts than ever and having little time to earn a sales certification to take their experience to the next level.
 Unfortunately, in many organizations they are still losing ground.
 Where does the sales rep turn to for direction, motivation, and performance support in the middle of such challenging times?

 The answer, of course, is the sales manager, who is charged with providing the insights, resources, accountability, and coaching the sales rep needs to succeed.
 Unfortunately, most sales managers have their own set of pressures to deal with.
 Executives want updated sales accounting data, and they want it yesterday.
 Meetings across departmental lines eat up huge amounts of the day without transferring any real value back into the sales process.
 Even meetings with the sales team seem counter-productive most of the time.
 And the underlying mantra playing daily in the back of the sales manager’s mind is: produce more, produce faster, do it with less, do it now.

 In the face of all this pressure, it is easy for the sales manager to become overwhelmed and distracted to such a degree that they have nothing left in the tank to deliver the kind of input to the sales team to help them succeed.
 Eventually, sales reps – especially those who haven’t achieved “super star” status — start to flounder, feeling unsure of their own goals, their value to the team, and how to improve their situation.
 Ultimately, production that is already underperforming continues to gradually trend further down and the pressure on everyone keeps growing and getting worse.